Optimal root recovery for uniform attachment trees and $d$-regular growing trees: Uniform attachment trees

 \end{proposition} The reason we need $P'$ rather than $P$ in this proposition is that in the $(d+1)$-regular model, the split at the root is different from that of all other nodes in $\mathbb{U}_d$; we could equally have defined $P'=(P_{v*u}/P_v)_{u \in \bbU}$ for any $v \in \bbU_d\setminus \{\varnothing\}$.

-Next, carefully revisiting the proofs of Proposition~\ref{main}, Lemma~\ref{Bound r(u)}, and Corollary~\ref{corr}, one can verify that Proposition~\ref{adaptation_main} would follow from the adaptation of Lemma~\ref{Unif} stated below (in which, informally, the change from the UA to the $\text{UA}_{d+1}$ model forces us to replace the values $4/3$ and $1/2=\prob(V_1\leq 3/4)$ with other universal constants $\alpha>1$ and $p=\prob(W_1\leq \alpha^{-1})>0$).
+Next, carefully revisiting the proofs of Proposition~\ref{main}, Lemma~\ref{Bound r(u)}, and Corollary~\ref{corr}, one can verify that Proposition~\ref{adaptation_main} follows from the adaptation of Lemma~\ref{Unif} stated below (in which, informally, the change from the $\mathrm{UA}$ to the $\mathrm{UA}_{d+1}$ model forces us to replace the values $4/3$ and $1/2=\prob(V_1\leq 3/4)$ with other universal constants $\alpha>1$ and $p=\prob(W_1\leq \alpha^{-1})>0$).

 \begin{lemma} There exists a probability measure $\mu$ on $[0,1]$ with $\mu(\{1\})<1$ such that the following holds for all $d\geq 2$.
 If $(D_1,\ldots,D_{d})\sim \mathrm{Dir}_{d}(\tfrac{1}{d-1})$, then there is a sequence $(W_i)_{i\geq 1}$ of \textsc{iid}~random variables with distribution $\mu$ and a random permutation $\sigma$ of $[d]$ such that almost surely $D_{\sigma(i)}\leq \tfrac{1}{2}\prod_{j=1}^{i-2} W_j$ for all $2\leq i\leq d$. \end{lemma}